uh-watermelons/JobMelon/README.md

 ### Pending Tasks
 Front-end
 - Fix annoying default favicon
+- Move stylesheets for components from App.css to individual stylesheets
+  - Example: HomePage stylings are in App.css, but make a HomePage.css file and move it there
 - Create Home Page/Landing Page
   - Home page will have listing of jobs in tile format with minimal information (Job name, poster profile (name and picture), price, location)
 - Create Footer